Numbers 23 – The Prophecies of Balaam

 And drinks the blood of the slain.”

 a.
-Rise up Balak, and hear: In this message, God rebuked Balak, and taught him about the Divine nature, that He is not a man, that He does not lie or change His mind, that He always performs His word, and that He has all strength.
+Rise up Balak, and hear: In this message, God rebuked Balak, and taught him about the Divine nature.

-c.
-He has strength like a wild ox: The phrase wild ox (Numbers 23:22 and 24:8) is translated “unicorn” in the KJV.
+e.
+He has strength like a wild ox: The phrase wild ox (Numbers 23:22 and 24:8) is translated “unicorn” in the King James Version.
 The Hebrew word here (reem) occurs nine times in the Old Testament.
 The idea behind the Hebrew word is either of one horn or a mighty horn.
 Some think it refers to a rhinoceros, others to a wild ox, or a strong goat.
-It is not out of the question that a unicorn may be in mind.

 3. (25-26) Balak’s disappointment.